Leaves of Grass (film)

 Leaves of Grass is a 2009 American black comedy film written and directed by Tim Blake Nelson.
 It stars Edward Norton as twin brothers, alongside Richard Dreyfuss, Nelson, Susan Sarandon, Melanie Lynskey and Keri Russell.

 Set in Nelson's home state of Oklahoma, most of the film was actually filmed in northwestern Louisiana, which was selected for its generous film production incentives.
-There were a few scenes that were filmed in Tulsa, Ok.
+A few scenes were filmed in Tulsa.